 The Law is expected to be effective from 1 January 2021.

-On 12 October 2020, the Portuguese Government submitted the Draft State Budget Law for 2021 (Draft Budget Law) to the Parliament.
+On 12 October 2020, the Portuguese Government submitted the (Draft Budget Law) to the Parliament.
 Among other items, the Draft Budget Law proposes to extend the PE ‘’force of attraction’’ by including income earned by a nonresident entity from the sale of goods to Portuguese residents identical or similar to those sold through a PE in Portugal in the calculation of the profit attributable to the PE of the nonresident entity.

 Moreover, the Draft Budget law proposes to update the PE definition, including the following amendments: